Wright is not accepting students into this program.

 - Have at least a 2.5 GPA.

 - Provide a copy of college transcripts.
-Please send a copy to the college Admissions Office and a copy to the Radiography Office, or you may request a copy directly from the Registrar’s office.
+Please send a copy to the college Admissions Office or you may request a copy directly from the Registrar’s office.

-- Complete the following prerequisite courses with a grade of “C” or better: Mathematics 118 or higher Biology 120 or Health Sciences 102
+- Complete the following prerequisite courses with a grade of “C” or better: Mathematics 118 or higher, Biology 116, and HeaPro 102.

 Physical Requirements Needed for Successful Performance in the Clinical Area

 A person working in the field as a radiographer may be required to perform many extraneous and laborious tasks.
 Patient care in the clinical area requires excellent communication and language skills.